Get the newsletter.

 Love edible candied flowers for cake decoration?
 Then check out:

-Decorating a cake with fresh flowers gets even more beautiful when crystallized with egg white and sugar.
-Candied flowers look great and rely on an easy technique.
-Learn how.
+Decorating a cake with fresh sugared flowers gets even more beautiful when they're coated with egg white and sugar.
+Candied flowers look gorgeous and rely on an easy technique.
+Here's how to make them.

 Cook Time0 minutes